-If you find yourself faced with the possibility of making a claim for either personal injury or clinical negligence then you might well find it useful to enter into a ‘no-win, no-fee’ arrangement.
+If you find yourself faced with the possibility of making a claim for personal injury then you might well find it useful to enter into a ‘no-win, no-fee*’ arrangement.
 This ultimately means that if you lose your case then you don’t have to pay anything – making it an ideal solution for potential Claimants who simply don’t have the funds to pay upfront fees and untold legal costs.
 However, due to a recent change in Government legislation, the way in which these arrangements operate has changed slightly and there are now two separate parts which are detailed as follows:

 What you pay if your no win no fee* claim is successful